Our Mission

 Our Funders

-The Protein Project is made possible by the generosity and strategic investments of two large philantropic foundations.
+The Protein Project is made possible by the generosity and strategic investments of two large philanthropic foundations.

 More information coming soon.